 When a report has many DBFields, you may find it difficult to locate where a certain field is.
-To easily find out the field you have lost track of in your report, you can use the Find DBField feature.
+To easily find out the field you have lost track of in your report, you can make use of the Find DBField feature.

 To find a DBField in a report:

-- Select Home > Find.
+- Select Home> Find.
 Designer displays the Find dialog box.